yanickrochon/koa-efficient/README.md

 app.use(function (next) {
   yield this.render('view-template', {
     title: 'Hello world!'
-  });
+  }, 'other-layout');
 })
 ```

-The above snippet, given the configuration above, will render `./views/view-template.coeft.html`.
+The above snippet, given the configuration above, will render `./views/view-template.coeft.html`,
+using the layout `./layouts/other-layout.coeft.html`.

 ## License